chelmertz/chelmertz.github.io/_posts/2010-07-16-04-44-Useless-validation-when-filing-for-address-change-in-Sweden.md

 tags: [thoughts, usability]
 ---

-The official channel of confirming that you’re relocating in Sweden, <a href="http://adressandring.se">http://adressandring.se</a>, wants you to validate your birth data yourself - by placing the separator <em>-</em> on the right place.
+The official channel of confirming that you’re relocating in Sweden, http://adressandring.se, wants you to validate your birth data yourself - by placing the separator `-` on the right place.

 Why make the simplest choice and validate the social security number in whatever form it’s filled in?